How many times has this happened to you?

 Fortunately, there's a way to fix that.
 I promise.

-In Word 2010, you go to the File tab to get to Options:
+In Word 2010 and up, you go to the File tab to get to Options:

-Now, in either ribbon-based version, click Word Options, then go to Proofing to see AutoCorrect Options:
+Now, click Options, then go to Proofing to see AutoCorrect Options:

-Now, in all versions, you’ll see the dialog box for AutoCorrect Options:
+Now, you'll see the dialog box for AutoCorrect Options:

-You might as well just scroll through the list while you’re here and see if there’s anything else that’s been giving you trouble lately.
-You can also add your own custom entries – stuff you misspell so often you forget how the word’s actually spelled – and AutoCorrect will fix those as you type.
-Just type the misspelled version in the “Replace” field, type the correct version under “With,” then hit “Add.”
+In fact, I scrolled through the list and modified the other symbols, too.
+You can also add your own custom entries - stuff you misspell so often you forget how the word's actually spelled - and AutoCorrect will fix those as you type.
+Just type the misspelled version in the Replace field, type the correct version under With, then hit Add.

-And before you go, be sure to uncheck any of those boxes above that look like trouble.
-(Sometimes, that whole “capitalize the first letter of sentences” gets in my way, particularly when I’m typing lists of stuff.)
+And before you click OK to finish, be sure to uncheck any of those boxes above that look like trouble.
+(Sometimes, that whole "capitalize the first letter of sentences" gets in my way, particularly when I'm typing lists of stuff.)
 You can always come back here and reset anything you decide is really useful.